 I tried reproducing the same setup with virtual machines and wirefilter and a '-d 50' parameter to simulate the second, slower wifi interface from the real setup, but mostly unsuccessfully so far.
 There are some OGMs not getting through on the route between A and D but only for a few seconds.
 Instead of a second route switch with the OGM from the alternate interface, like in the physical setup, I'm getting a "Drop packet: packet within seqno protection time (sender: fe:fe:00:00:03:04)" on node B (which is the intended behaviour?).

-Updated by Linus Lüssing over 8 years ago
+Updated by Linus Lüssing about 10 years ago

 - commit:716c8c9a8bb7ac1e30e959e50ed74caa7dabe60a: Fixed the observed "Drop packet: packet within seqno protection" issue, making things reproduceable within kvm.

 - [PATCH] batman-adv: Fix symmetry check...: Fixes the observed route flapping issues.

 With these changes, the cause of the starving route issue seems to become clearer: